andrewrothstein/valve-infra/executor/server/src/valve_gfx_ci/executor/server/pdu/README.md

-We initially wanted to use [pdudaemon](https://github.com/pdudaemon/pdudaemon), but since it does not allow reading back the state from the PDU, it isn't possible to make sure that the communication with the PDU is working which reduces the reliability and debugeability of the system.
+We initially wanted to use [pdudaemon](https://github.com/pdudaemon/pdudaemon), but since it does not allow reading back the state from the PDU, it isn't possible to make sure that the communication with the PDU is working which reduces the reliability and debuggability of the system.

 Additionally, pdudaemon requires a configuration file, which is contrary to the objective of the project to be as stateless as possible and leave configuration